UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 1. Interactively through the terminal
 2. Through a script which manages various stages of an analysis

-For much of today we will work interactively, however a complete analysis should be scripted so we have a record of everything we do: *Reproducible Research*
+For much of today we will work interactively, however a complete analysis should be scripted so we have a record of everything we do.
+This is often referred to as *Reproducible Research*, and in reality, our scripts are like an electronic lab book and can be used to protect our discoveries when we all patent our cures for cancer.

 ## Setup

-We will use `bash`on our own computers again for these sessions.
+We will use `bash` on our own computers again for these sessions.
 Window laptops may require some setup, whilst Ubuntu computers and OSX computers have `bash` already installed.

 ### OSX

 OSX (Mac) computers have a terminal included, which runs `bash` by default so if you have a Mac, you simply need to open a terminal.
-This can be done by following the instructions in this video (https://www.youtube.com/watch?v=QROX039ckO8).
+This can be done by following the instructions in [this video](https://www.youtube.com/watch?v=QROX039ckO8).

 ### Windows 10

 If you have Windows 10, you are able to install the additional Operating System, known as Ubuntu.
 This is a Linux operating system which usually runs independently of Windows, however this version has recently been made available.
-To install this, please follow this link (https://www.microsoft.com/en-au/store/p/ubuntu/9nblggh4msv6?rtc=1) and install the app.
+To install this, please follow [this link](https://www.microsoft.com/en-au/store/p/ubuntu/9nblggh4msv6?rtc=1) and install the app.

 After installation, this will open a terminal running `bash` whenever you open Ubuntu.

 ### Windows 8

 If you have Windows 8, you'll need to install git bash from the following link: https://git-scm.com/download/win

+### Ubuntu

+If you're already running Ubuntu, well done!
+Just hit `Ctrl + Alt + T` to open a terminal running `bash`

 ## Initial Goals